Digital Assets Lab

-Fellows who attend at least 4 out of 5 sessions join the Wilson Center Technology Labs Alumni Network.
+Participants who attend at least 4 out of 5 sessions join the Wilson Center Technology Labs Alumni Network.
 Alumni are invited to take part in exclusive Wilson Center events and programs, including private briefings, workshops, study trips, and high-level roundtables.
 During the seminar series, participants will also be in a position to draw on the expertise of the 150 resident scholars the Wilson Center hosts each year, a global network of academics and policymakers.

 Congressional Digital Assets Lab Series

 Applications Are Now Closed

 The Digital Assets Lab focuses on core, fundamental concepts necessary to understanding digital assets: how blockchain technology works and its use cases, proof of stake vs. proof of work, the significance of central bank digital currencies (CBDCs) and stablecoins, securing the digital assets environment from malicious actors, and regulating digital assets amid rapid innovation.
 Each seminar is led by top technologists and scholars drawn from the private, public, and non-profit sectors.
 This seminar series will also include interactive components, in which participants are divided into groups and given scenarios to roleplay that emphasize the role of the legislative branch, as well as opportunities to network.

 - Applications closed April 22.
 Labs are from 2-4pm on the following dates: May 6, May 13, May 20, June 3, and June 10.